How to Run a Stove Pipe Through a Wall

-A stove pipe is the best alternative for heating the home if you intend to lower your utility bills.
-Using a stove pipe that burns biodegradable materials such as wood is more environmentally sound and that is why it is an option for people who want to go “green."
+A stove is the best alternative for heating the home if you intend to lower your utility bills.
+Using a stove that burns biodegradable materials such as wood is more environmentally sound and that is why it is an option for people who want to go “green."
 It is important, though, to install a stove pipe properly because improper installation of these pipes can be a fire hazard.

 Stove pipes require less maintenance but it is always better to check every so often to see any air leaks on the pipe or if the pipe is abnormally collecting soot.
 Make sure that there are no combustible materials in the surrounding areas that may cause fires.
 Always make sure that your building permits these stoves to be built in your home.